Ranjith2806/CodeChef-Solution/README.md

 For Example:  AIRHOCKEY - START44.

 AIRHOCKEY is ProblemCode,
-Whereas, START44 is Contest code in which contest this problem was conducted.
+Whereas, START44 is Contest code in which contest this problem was conducted